sinsoio1/sinso-docs/docs/General/Connectivity.md

 Now, when requests come to our public address, `86.98.94.9:1634` they are modified by our router and forwarded to our private IP and port `192.168.0.10:1634`.

-You can check if your port is connected by checking our program。If not, we can try a few things to make sure there are no barriers stopping us from getting through.
+You can check if your port is connected by checking our program.If not, we can try a few things to make sure there are no barriers stopping us from getting through.

 1. Check your computer's firewall.